mariajosecarreira/DenTiUSBiofilm/README.md

 formation.

-The volunteers carry on an IDODS (iIntraoral dDevice of oOverlaid dDisk-holding sSplints) split model with several disks and fields to measure the viability of bacterias on accumulated biofilm *in situ*.
+The volunteers carry on an IDODS (Intraoral Device of Overlaid Disk-holding Splints) split model with several disks and fields to measure the viability of bacterias on accumulated biofilm *in situ*.

 Images are acquired through a confocal microscopy, after staining the biofilm samples with the LIVE/DEAD® BacLight™ solution.

-For each patient with IDODS (intraoral device of overlaid disk-holding splints):
+For each patient with IDODS (Intraoral Device of Overlaid Disk-holding Splints):
  * number of disks (different places of IDODS around the dental arcade)
  * number of fields 1 micrometer thickness
  * number of layers in z-axis from confocal microscopy